nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `listdone`, `ld`

 ### 2.5	Listing of all not done task: `listnotdone`
 Shows a list of all the tasks that has yet to be completed.
-Sorted by due date?
+Sorted by due date.
 Format: `listnotdone`, `lnd`

 ### 2.6	Listing of all task under a tag: `listtag`